Duration:

 Our induction programme is usually held in the first week of October, the week preceding the start of Michaelmas Term (also referred to as 0th week).
 During Induction Week students will be formally introduced to the OII’s Director, Director of Graduate Studies, Programme Directors, Graduate Studies Support team, as well as our faculty and administrative team.
 In addition students will be offered a full tour of the OII’s facilities and introduced to IT and library resources, followed by several informative MSc induction sessions.
 There is also ample opportunity to get to know fellow students and staff through student-led social activities and an afternoon drinks reception.

 In addition to the pastoral support provided your college, as a department the OII seeks to support students by various means.
 Each degree programme has dedicated administrative support and the administrators in question will be able to help and advise students on a range of matters relating to their studies, or point them towards dedicated sources of support elsewhere in the University.
-Supervisors and the Director of Graduate Studies can also serve as a source of support, in addition to our dedicated Disability Contact and several Harassment Officers who can assist with connecting students with the appropriate support.
+Supervisors and the Director of Graduate Studies can also serve as a source of support, in addition to our dedicated disability lead and several Harassment Officers who can assist with connecting students with the appropriate support.

 MSc students take four compulsory core papers designed to provide students with core skills, methods, theories and concepts required to undertake the remainder of the degree.
 This includes laboratory and practical exercises, to ensure that students are competent with particular techniques and able to use statistical and other software packages.